simon202235/zkpool-doc/docs/guides/introduction.md

 ZKPool aims to connect various ZKP applications and ZKP provers and provide the following capabilities:

-- ZKPool gathers smaller provers' capacity together and stakes as a pool.
+- ZKPool gathers smaller provers' capacity together and provides bond as a pool.
 - ZKPool operates to minimize the risks of being slashed.
 - ZKPool calculates and distributes the rewards of provers.
 - ZKPool makes it really easy for provers to join.

-Initially, ZKPool will assume the risk and stake on behalf of all the provers connected to the pool.
+Initially, ZKPool will assume the risk and provides bond on behalf of all the provers connected to the pool.
 The pool is open for registered provers to connect to.

 ## General Flow